This article provides advice on how to get local media to notice the work non-profits do and events they host.

 The Watershed Science Bulletin is an online, peer-reviewed journal featuring practical, science-based solutions to water resource problems.
 The journal’s mission is to synthesize research and experience and transit it to those who need it to…

-This monthly webinar series provides a venue for sharing and exchanging information about boreal wetland and waterfowl best management practices (BMPs) with industry, government, academia, consulting, and conservation organizations.
+A venue for sharing and exchanging information about boreal wetland and waterfowl best management practices (BMPs) to raise awareness and foster collaboration between industry, government, academia, consulting, and conservation organizations.

 Barriers and shortcomings of wetland mitigation and voluntary restoration projects are identified for pre-construction, during construction, and post-construction.
 It provides an overview for wetland restoration challenges and some potential solutions.